-Secure UD Training has been updated and improved for 2019.
-This year, training will be released in one phase from March through the summer term.
+Secure UD Training has been updated and improved for 2020.
+As with previous years, training is released in two phases:

-Emails about Secure UD Training will be sent on behalf of email@example.com, the official email address of Secure UD.
+Emails about Secure UD Training will be sent from noreply@sumtotalsystems on behalf of the Learning System Administrator.
 This is a change from previous years.
 If you don't see your training emails, check your junk or spam folder.
 Remember, you can always log in to training through this page; if you're not sure about the information in a training email, you can come here to log in and verify your training status.

 Join us in committing to a secure UD; complete your training today!

 Secure UD Training help

 For more information about how Secure UD Training works and how you can get the most out it, read the information below.

 Secure UD Training is accessed through ConnectingU, the University's learning portal.
 A link to ConnectingU is always available from this webpage.

 ConnectingU uses the University of Delaware's Central Authentication Service.
 Sign in to ConnectingU using your UDelNet ID and password, plus your two-factor authentication (2FA) code.

 Most staff and faculty members are automatically enrolled in Secure UD Training.
 Employees who are not automatically enrolled (AFSCME employees or undergraduate student workers), but would like to take Secure UD Training, can use these instructions to self-enroll in training.

 Secure UD Training is released in two phases throughout the year.
 This approach helps organize training into more convenient chunks.
 Each phase consists of